 The aptly named Costa Verde or Green Coast is one of northern Spain’s greatest secrets – a succession of attractive sandy coves and dramatic cliffs, punctuated by deep estuaries and numerous fishing villages.
 Among our favorites is Cudillero, a delightful destination full of outdoor cafes and excellent seafood restaurants, which crowd the picturesque plaza beside the port.
-Behind, cottages painted in a rainbow of pastel colors are scattered over the steep hillside – truly, this is the antithesis of an over-developed, tacky Spanish resort.
+Behind, cottages painted in a rainbow of pastel colors are scattered over the steep hillside – indeed, this is the antithesis of an over-developed, tacky Spanish resort.

-Cudillero is situated in the Spanish region of Asturias, which was originally inhabited by Neanderthal man, before local Celtic tribes, known as the Astures, exerted their cultural influence over the region we today know as Asturias.
+Cudillero is situated in the Spanish region of Asturias, which was initially inhabited by Neanderthal man, before local Celtic tribes, known as the Astures, exerted their cultural influence over the region we today know as Asturias.
 They kept control of the area until the Romans invaded in 29 BC, led by the First Roman Emperor Augustus.

-However, although the Romans controlled much of the Spanish Peninsula, the forbidding terrain of Asturias presented a much greater challenge, and the Roman cultural influence on this part of Spain was negligible.
+However, although the Romans controlled much of the Spanish Peninsula, the forbidding terrain of Asturias presented a much more significant challenge, and the Roman cultural influence on this part of Spain was negligible.
 After the collapse of the Roman Empire in the 5th century, Asturias would remain out of reach for both the Visigoth tribes, who established a capital in Toledo in the 6th century AD, and subsequently the Moors from North Africa.

 Indeed, Asturias is very proud that it resisted invasion by the Moors – the reconquest of Spain is said to have begun in 718 when a Moorish force was defeated by Christians at Covadonga in the Picos de Europa.
 Subsequently, in 722, a de facto independent kingdom was established in Asturias, called the Regnum Asturoum.